aws-samples/webauthn-with-amazon-cognito/README.md

 On client-side, FIDO challenge will be triggered when client receives a `customChallenge` response in the `authCallBack` function, this will use the challenge and credential-id returned in custom challenge to call `navigator.credentials.get` browser API which will ask the user to use the authenticator to sign-in.
 Authenticator will then validate inputs (like relying party, credential-id ...etc. ) and after validation, authenticator response is sent to cognito using `cognitoUser.sendCustomChallengeAnswer` API and will be verified in Verify Auth Challenge lambda trigger.

 ## Lambda triggers
-The cloudformation template provided in this repo will deploy three lambda triggers to implement custom authentication flow.
+The cloudformation template aws/UserPoolTemplate.yaml will deploy three lambda triggers to implement custom authentication flow.

 ###### Define Auth Challenge
 This lamda function is triggered when authentication flow is CUSTOM_AUTH to evaluate the authentication progress and decide what is the next step.
-For reference, the code of this lambda trigger is under aws/DefineAuthChallenge.js
+For reference, the code for this lambda trigger is under aws/DefineAuthChallenge.js

 Define auth challenge will go through the logic below to decide next challenge: